Sleep-related Breathing Disorders and Bruxism

 - My only complaint is snoring.
 Why can’t I be fitted with an Oral Appliance Therapy without first going for a sleep test?

 Your snoring might not be as benign as you think.
-If your Epworth sleepiness score is above 10 (you may take the ESS here) you should not proceed with OAT without a proper sleep test.
+If your Epworth sleepiness score is above 10, you should not proceed with OAT without a proper sleep test.

 - My husband has severe OSA and is using a nasal CPAP machine but does not bring it along on his short trips.
 Can he use an Oral Appliance instead?